MathiasMSFT/MyWiki/Logic-App/List emtpy groups/README.md

 ## Run the logic app

-Run your Logic App and validate in "Run History" blade that it works coorectly.
+Run your Logic App and validate in "Run History" blade that it works correctly.

 <p align="center" width="100%">
     <img width="70%" src="./images/example.png">